 - Provide shelter from the wind.
 Include bushes and trees in your plans for creating a butterfly garden.

 - Be eco-friendly.
+No pesticides.
+Not only do they kill garden pest, they kill butterflies, bees, and other beneficial insects.
 Look for organic solutions to pests.
+Many of the plants you will be growing for attracting butterflies, will also attract beneficial insects to control garden pest.
 Don’t put a lot of hard work into creating a butterfly habitat, only to kill them with pesticides.

-- Don’t think you can’t create your own butterfly garden in a limited space.
+- Have limited space?
 Plant containers with butterfly attracting flowers and herbs in areas around your garden, on your patios and decks.

 Barb at Our Fairfield Home and Garden, plans a picnic to attract pollinators to her garden.